 The test kits can be purchased from many commercial sources.

 RPR antigen is mixed with unheated or heated (to inactivate complement) serum or with unheated plasma on a plastic-coated card.

 If antibodies are present, they combine with the lipid particles of the antigen, causing them to agglutinate.
 The charcoal particles coagglutinate with the antibodies and show up as black clumps against the white card (macroscopically visible flocculation-type precipitation if the patient’s sera contain reagin).

 Without some other evidence for the diagnosis of syphilis, even a reactive nontreponemal test does not confirm T. pallidum infection and treponemal tests such as Treponema pallidum haemagglutination assay (TPHA) or Fluorescent Treponemal Antibody Absorption Test (FTA-Abs) must be done to confirm syphilis.

 If antibodies are not present in the test serum, the test mixture is uniformly gray.

 PREPARATION FOR THE RPR ASSAY

-Bring RPR Antigen Suspension, Positive Control, Negative control and samples to room temperature (20–30oC) before use.
+Bring RPR antigen suspension, positive control, negative control, and samples to room temperature (20–30°C) before use.